- Sunday, November 19, 2017

 The Rose Parade’s Twisted Sister

 The Original Doo Dah Parade celebrates it’s 40 years of madcap revelers parading along the streets of Pasadena.
-Local zany pundits, mutant art cars, lone wolves, steam punks and more will take to the streets of East Pasadena led by Snotty Scotty & The Hankies.
+Local zany pundits, mutant art cars, lone wolves, steam punks and more will take to the streets of East Pasadena.
 Bring a lawn chair and enjoy the fun.

 It all began in 1978 at Chromo’s Bar and Grill which was once located near Ernie Junior Tacos in Old Pasadena.
 The area was considered a creative playground for famous and not-so-famous artists.
 Soon to be legendary bands played at Chromo’s, Vitale’s, Hazel’s Bar and the Loch Ness Monster Pub.
 From this setting came what is now known as The Original Doo Dah Parade.